Last updated 4 November 2022

 Information you voluntarily provide

-HSI collects and maintains certain personal information about you when you interact with us, send us an e-mail or complete any of our forms, such as when you request information from us, make a donation, subscribe to one of our newsletters, forward a web page, electronic postcard, electronic ballot or electronic newsletter using our “email” function, provide information when contacting or speaking with us or interacting with us via telephone or social media, participate in an HSI event, or request information on leaving HSI in your will, use our free will service or let us know you have left HSI in your will, or give us feedback or make a complaint.
-Depending on how you choose to interact with us, such information may include your name, phone number, mailing address, e-mail address, campaign interests and preferences, donation history, images, photographs or video footage if you take part in an HSI event, or any other information you share with us; it may also include the names and e-mail addresses of those to whom you forward HSI electronic content, and other information collected in the forms.
+HSI collects and maintains certain personal information about you when you interact with us, such as, for example, when you send us an e-mail or complete any of our forms, sign up for mobile text alerts, request information from us, make a donation, subscribe to one of our newsletters, forward a web page, electronic postcard, electronic ballot or electronic newsletter, provide information when contacting or speaking with us or interacting with us via telephone or social or other electronic media, participate in an HSI event, give us feedback or make a complaint, or request information on leaving HSI in your will or let us know you have left HSI in your will, or give us feedback or make a complaint.
+Depending on how you choose to interact with us, such information may include, among other things, your name, mobile phone number, landline telephone number, mailing address, e-mail address, campaign interests and preferences, donation history, images, photographs or video footage if you take part in an HSI event, or any other information you share with us; it may also include the names and e-mail addresses of those to whom you forward HSI electronic content, and other information you provide to HSI.
 You may be asked to provide credit card information to contribute to HSI, purchase certain information or materials from HSI, or subscribe to various HSI publications.
-To collect payment from you, we enable the collection of your payment information (which comprises the credit/debit card’s number, the card holder’s name and CVV), however these are provided direct to our authorised payment providers, and are not stored or accessible by us.
+To collect payment from you, we enable the collection of your payment information (which comprises the credit/debit card’s number, the card holder’s name, expiration date and CVV), however these are provided direct to our authorised payment providers, and are not stored or accessible by us.

 HSI and other third-party vendors, including Google and Facebook, use first-party and third-party cookies together for re-targeting, where you may see an ad for HSI based on past visits to our website displayed on other sites you visit.